6 Festive Fall Activities for Seniors

 Here are some of our favorites:

-Making and putting up fun decorations is a nice way to mark the change of seasons and get in the mood for fall holidays.
+Creating and displaying fun decorations is a great way to mark the change of seasons and get into the mood for fall holidays.

 It’s also a good opportunity to display some of those finished coloring pages!